DimitriDokuchaev/PatchingAndBuildingLinuxKernel/README.md

 - Let's clone aunali1's repo which has the patches for the T2 Macbook pro.
 - git clone https://github.com/aunali1/;inux-mbp-arch
 - you should now have two folders, one with the linux kernel sources named linux-5.10.12 and another with the macbook specific patches named linux-mbp-arch
+- go into the linux-mbp-arch, cd linux-mbp-arch;
+- delete every file that doesn't have a .patch extension.
+- go back cd.. and go into the linux kernel folder cd linux-5.10.12;
+- let's apply the patches
+- for n in ~/Downloads/linux-mbp-arch/\*.patch; do patch -p1 --verbose <$n; done
+- we now havve the kernel patches, all we need to do is compile it.
+- go back to your kernel folder cd ../linux-5.10.12/
+- let's download a few dependencies
+- apt-get install libncurses-dev libssl-dev flex bison build-essential
+- lets take care of the configuration, there are three ways to approach this:
+  - First option is to run menuconfig and select the modules and componentes that you need for the Macbook (this is complicated and not recommended at all, this is ok for seasoned linux users mostly)
+  - Second option is to generate a config file based on the hardware of your computer and what is working/connected right now, that compiles a very light kernel, but if you try to connect something to your macbook and the kernel module is not present it won't work.
+  - Third option and the one we are going to follow is to copy the config file that comes with your distribution and use it as base for the new kernel (safest option since if everything is working on the kernel you run now, everything will still be working on the new kernel you are compiling, unless something goes terribly wrong)
+- We are going for option 3 it's less of a hassle and everythjing that is woring right now should be woring on your new kernel.
+- let's copy the config then, cp /boot/config-$(uname -r) ./.config
+- Time to compile the kernel, we will use two cores to speed the compilation process a little bit, i don't want to overdo on the compilation part as i don't want the cpu to catch fire in the process, two cores should be more than enough, run the following, make -j 2 deb-pkg
+- wait for about an hour or so and you should have your deb packages waiting for you in your parent folder, cd ..
+- to install them, dpkg -i package-name.deb, install them in this order:
+  - Libc6
+  - Linux-Image
+  - Linux-Headers
+ - Reboot your Macbook, boot into the new kernel.
+ - you should now be on 5.10.12 with everything workin, verify by running, uname -r

+ #Acknowldgements
+ Thanks to Redecorating for the support and reponding to DMs at 2AM.
+ Thanks to networkException for sending some nice resources and overall good talk.